Stearman-Hammond Y-1

-The Stearman-Hammond Y-1 was a 1930s American utility monoplane built by the Stearman-Hammond Aircraft Corporation and evaluated by the United States Navy and the British Royal Air Force.
+The Stearman-Hammond Y-1 is a 1930s American utility monoplane built by the Stearman-Hammond Aircraft Corporation and evaluated by the United States Navy and the British Royal Air Force.

 Development

 In the early 1930s Dean Hammond designed the Hammond Model Y, a low-wing monoplane twin-boom pusher monoplane.
 Hammond cooperated with the aircraft designer Lloyd Stearman to develop the type for production.
 They formed the Stearman-Hammond Aircraft Corporation in 1936 to build the aircraft as the Stearman-Hammond Y-1.
 The first aircraft was powered by a 125 hp (93 kW) Menasco C-4 piston engine driving a pusher propeller.
 The performance was not impressive so it was re-engined with a 150 hp (112 kW) Menasco C-4S and re-named the Y-1S.
 Although designed to be easy to fly the high price meant only 20 aircraft were produced.
 The aircraft had no rudder as such, the tailplane fins being adjustable but fixed in flight.
 Turning was by differential aileron and elevator alone.